tagion/website-home/docs/money/index.md

 ---
-title: Money | Welcome
+title: Money
 lang: en-US
 editLink: true
 sidebar: true
 sidebarDepth: 0
 ---

-# The Money
+# The money

 👋 Welcome to the **money side** of Tagion!

-[Tagion network](/network/) enables **tagions** - the money that **just exist** for all to use, that **can <u>not</u> be manipulated nor taken down nor censored**.
-Money as they should be - **medium of exchange**, **unit of account** and **store of value**.
+**Tagion** is a digital money system - **medium of exchange**, **unit of account** and **store of value**.
+Tagions exist as data in [the network](/network/).
+You can use tagions natively via apps that support it, without banks or other intermediaries.

 ## Features

 ### Cryptographic ownership

 To spend a tagion bill, you must digitally "sign it" using its private key.
-These keys are usually stored securely on your own device.
-Without the right key, the transaction is not valid, and the network will simply ignore it.
+These keys are usually stored securely on your device.
+Without the correct key, the transaction is not valid, and the network will ignore it.

 ### Low fees

-Tagion transcation are really cheap.
-No matter where and how much you transfer, most of the time you'll pay a fraction of $0.01 equivalent.
+Tagion transactions are cheap.
+No matter where and how much you transfer, most of the time, you'll pay a fraction of $0.01 equivalent.

 ### Fast transactions

-In the legacy banking system, final settlement for money transfer takes days, this is why we use systems like Visa and Mastercard that preconfirm transactions (but take a fee).
-In Tagion, final settlement usually takes less than a minute, and alternative to pre-confirmation may take seconds.
+In the legacy banking system, final settlement for money transfer takes days; this is why we use intermediaries like Visa and Mastercard that guarantee transactions faster (but take a fee).
+In Tagion, the final settlement usually takes less than a minute, and the alternative to pre-confirmation takes seconds.

 ### Native integrations

-Tagion is native to digital world, meaning it can be integrated into any application without the need of banks or service providers.
-Tagions can be integrated into apps we normally use in our daily life.
+Tagion is native to the digital world, meaning it can be integrated into any application without the need of banks or service providers.
+Tagions can integrate with apps we usually use in our daily life.